 A healthy culture is critical to the success of any organization.
-In recent years, the performance of many businesses has shifted away from their processes and towards their people.
-Many supervisors are not equipped with the resources or the training when it comes to creating a culture where employees do their best work.
+In recent years, the performance of many businesses has shifted away from their processes and toward their people.
+However, many supervisors are not equipped with the resources or the training needed to create a culture where employees do their best work.

 When addressing culture, many consultants make one of two fundamental mistakes.